SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 | is not enabled by default on your environment.
 See [here](http://docs.oracle.com/javase/8/docs/technotes/guides/vm/server-class.html).
 |
 | Startup can be long if the entropy source is short of entropy.
 Adding
 | -Djava.security.egd=file:/dev/./urandom is an option to resolve the problem.
-[See](https://wiki.apache.org/tomcat/HowTo/FasterStartUp#Entropy_Source)
+See [Here](https://cwiki.apache.org/confluence/display/TOMCAT/HowTo+FasterStartUp#HowToFasterStartUp-EntropySource)

 **`SONAR_WEB_JAVAADDITIONALOPTS=`**
 Same as previous property, but allows to not repeat all other settings like -Xmx